LIKE

 DETAILS

-• % (percent) - match a string of any length, including nothing
+• % (percent) - matches a string of any length, including nothing

-• _ (underscore) - match a single character
+• _ (underscore) - matches any single character

 • \\ (backslash) - the default escape character

-Putting the escape character prior to a wildcard character turns it into a normal character that must exist in the string being matched.
-The optional ESCAPE character clause can specify an alternate character to use.
-Keep in mind that this new escape character does not change the parsing of the string itself, so it cannot be used to try to escape a string's quoting character.
+• Keep in mind that a new escape character does not change the parsing of the string itself, so it cannot be used to try to escape a string's quoting character

 EXAMPLES